pedrobsantos21/ost.utils/README.md

 ## Installation

-You can install the development version of `ost.utils` from GitHub with:
+You can install the `ost.utils` from GitHub with:

 ``` r
 # install.packages("pak")